asnocode/asnocode.github.io/_posts/2020-04-27-intro-to-agn.md

 ### 1. Cloud Will Become a Business Necessity by 2028

 According to Gartner, cloud adoption will move from being a technology disruptor to a necessity for maintaining business competitiveness.
 In 2024, worldwide end-user spending on public cloud services is forecast to total $679 billion and is projected to exceed $1 trillion in 2027.
 According to McKinsey & Company's "In search of cloud value" report:

- Cloud enables businesses to innovate, which is worth more than x5 what is possible by simply reducing costs. </br> The anticipated increase in EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) attributable to cloud adoption is projected to range between 20% and 30% by the year 2030 - but it's expected to vary across different sectors. </br>
+Cloud enables businesses to innovate, which is worth more than x5 what is possible by simply reducing costs.</br> The anticipated increase in EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) attributable to cloud adoption is projected to range between 20% and 30% by the year 2030, but it's expected to vary across different sectors.</br>
 Asian companies have the most to gain from the cloud, with $1.2 trillion in EBITDA.
 American institutions stand to capture about $1.1 trillion in cloud value, while European institutions are at $773 billion due to regulatory constraints.</br>
-Companies that have captured the most ROI consistently do 3 things well: 1/ work closely with business leaders to focus on high-value business cases, 2/ build a robust cloud foundation, and 3/ adopt a product-oriented operating model. </br>

 ### 2. Large Organizations with Multi-Cloud and Hybrid Environments
 Multi-cloud and Hybrid (mixing cloud and on-premise infrastructure) environments are a trend that is here to stay.
 According to Forbes, by 2024, 85% of large-sized companies will have a multi-cloud strategy.
 Organizations recognize the importance of leveraging multiple cloud providers and on-premises infrastructure to optimize performance, enhance redundancy, and mitigate risks.

-Credit: Cisco Systems
 The following trends also relate to this multi-cloud and hybrid approach as companies seek ways to balance flexibility and cost while increasing overall productivity with security and compliance in mind.

 ### 3. Infrastructure as Code (IaC) Crucial for Scalability